-- If your dog gets nervous with all the activities, provide him/her with a “safe ” (quiet) place during the night’s activities.
+- If your dog gets nervous with all the activities, provide him/her with a “safe ” (quiet) place during the night’s festivities.

 - Whether you’re hosting a party or just answering the door bell, the noise of goblins yelling trick or treat, the noise of a party, or people in strange costumes can upset your dog.

 - Halloween, like New Year’s Eve and the 4th of July, can be a very stressful night.

-- You certainly don’t want to leave Fido in a room with a burning candle.
+- You certainly don’t want to leave Fido in a room with an accessible, burning candle.

 - Keep things like glow sticks, fake eyeballs, fake cobwebs up out of their reach…too many dogs may want to taste them and choke on them, or get poisoned.

 - Even if your dog seems to be ok with the noise and the costumes, and the door opening and closing throughout the night, there is a chance he could escape, take off running and get lost.
 So make sure he is wearing his ID.
 Better yet, if there’s a chance of an escape, keep your dog home and safe in his “safe spot”.

 - Kids aren’t the only ones who like treats…your dog can sniff them out better than anyone.

 - Make sure your kids understand the dangers of letting their “stash” be discovered by their dog.
 Teach them that gum, chocolate and other sweets can be a real problem if their dog discovers them and decides to eat them.
 Give them a safe, high place where their treats can be stored safely.
 Make it a really high place, because some dogs can be very determined when it comes to sweet treats.